 This collaboration plays a major role not only in everyday events, but especially in VUCA contexts:

-6. VR-Technology on the Rise: Will the End of Two-Dimensional Content Begin in 2023?
+6. VR Technology on the Rise: Will the Rise of 3D Content Begin in 2023?

 As new communication technologies continue to evolve, they are beginning to be integrated into internal communications as well.
 Does 2023 pave the way for virtual reality content in IC?

 VR formats don't just affect the metaverse.
 Alternative formats for executive comms, change communication, recruiting, or onboarding in particular seem likely.
 With new hybrid work models and those that increasingly allow working from home, the need to bridge distances is growing.